I’m going to let you in on a little secret: there are a lot of REALLY BAD freelancers out there.

 The modern, connected world moves FAST.
 In everything from blogging to social media there are tactics and techniques that are all the rage one year and obsolete the next.

-There’s lots more about free and cheap training options here.
+The good news is that it’s extremely easy to learn new things, and it needn’t cost anything.
+There’s lots about free and cheap training options here.

 At the time of writing, it feels like “passive income” has gone truly mainstream as an objective.